Aliases for MAPKAPK3 Gene

 GeneCards Summary for MAPKAPK3 Gene

 MAPKAPK3 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 3) is a Protein Coding gene.
 Diseases associated with MAPKAPK3 include interstitial myocarditis and endemic typhus.
 Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and MyD88 cascade initiated on plasma membrane.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.

 UniProtKB/Swiss-Prot Summary for MAPKAPK3 Gene